Notion Honest Review 2026: Is It Still Worth Using After All the Hype?

 Notion rolled out AI features in 2023 and has been iterating ever since.
 In 2026, Notion AI can write, summarize, translate, fill database properties, and answer questions about your workspace using what they call "AI connectors" — including integrations with Slack, Google Drive, and GitHub.

-The Q&A feature that lets you query your own workspace is the real winner here.
+Honestly, the Q&A feature that lets you query your own workspace is the standout.
 It doesn't always return perfect results, but for teams with large wikis, it's dramatically faster than manually digging through 200 nested pages.
-The writing features are fine, but real talk — you could get that from half a dozen other tools.
+The writing features are fine but — real talk — nothing you couldn't get from half a dozen other tools.

 4. Templates and the Template Ecosystem

 Notion's template library is enormous — we're talking thousands of community and official templates covering everything from personal habit trackers to full company OS setups.
-Quality varies wildly.
-Some are genuinely excellent, while others are bloated messes someone threw together in an afternoon.
-But here's the thing: the best free templates are often from independent creators, not Notion itself.
+Quality varies wildly (some are genuinely excellent, a lot are bloated messes someone threw together in an afternoon), but the good ones can shave hours off your initial setup.
+Fun fact: some of the best free templates are from independent creators, not Notion itself.

 5. Collaboration and Permissions

-Notion's permission system has come a long way.
+Notion's permission system has improved significantly over the years.
 You can now set access at the workspace, page, and database level with granular controls for guests, members, and editors.
 For teams under 50 people, it handles collaboration well.
-When you get to enterprise scale, it starts to feel a bit patchwork — more on that in the cons section.
+At enterprise scale, it starts to feel a bit patchwork — more on that in the cons section.

-Real-time collaboration works, though you'll occasionally hit the dreaded sync conflict if two people are editing the same block at the same time.
-It's rare, but when it happens, it's mildly infuriating.
+Real-time collaboration works, though you'll occasionally see the dreaded sync conflict if two people are editing the same block simultaneously.
+It's rare, but it happens, and it's mildly infuriating when it does.

 6. Notion Calendar

-The Cron acquisition became Notion Calendar, and it's a solid calendar app that natively connects to your Notion databases.
+The Cron acquisition became Notion Calendar, and it's a solid standalone calendar app that natively connects to your Notion databases.
 You can view tasks, project deadlines, and personal events in one place.
 It syncs with Google Calendar, which covers most people.
-But here's the catch: native Microsoft 365 calendar support is still limited, and that's a real gap if you're in an enterprise running on Outlook.
+What it still doesn't do well: native Microsoft 365 calendar support is limited, and that's a real gap if you're in an enterprise environment that runs on Outlook.

 7. Integrations and API

-Notion's API is mature enough now that there's a solid automation ecosystem built around it.
-Native integrations include Slack, GitHub, Jira, Figma, and Zapier.
-The API lets developers build custom integrations, and there are some truly excellent third-party tools — like super.so for publishing Notion pages as websites — that have grown up around the platform.
+Notion's API is mature enough now that there's a healthy automation ecosystem built around it.
+Native integrations include Slack, GitHub, Jira, Figma, Zapier, and Make.
+The API lets developers build custom integrations, and there are solid third-party tools — like super.so for publishing Notion pages as a website — that have grown up around the platform.

-But don't expect Zapier-level depth out of the box.
+Don't expect Zapier-level depth out of the box, though.
 Some integrations are still read-only or oddly limited compared to dedicated tools.
 It's good, not great.

 8. Notion Sites

-Launched in 2024, Notion Sites lets you publish Notion pages as actual websites with custom domains, SEO controls, and basic analytics.
-For simple docs sites, landing pages, or public wikis, it works surprisingly well.
-Just don't try to run a serious blog on it — it won't replace a proper CMS for anything complex.
+Launched in 2024, Notion Sites lets you publish Notion pages as actual websites with a custom domain, SEO controls, and basic analytics.
+It's genuinely useful for simple docs sites, landing pages, or public wikis.
+It won't replace a proper CMS for anything complex — please don't try to run a serious blog on it — but as a zero-friction publishing tool, it works surprisingly well.

 Notion Pricing in 2026